joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 ==========================

 **\+ public validate(token: String): boolean**
-Compares the user token with the token from the current player and only allows the turn if they match AND the game is in running state.
+Compares the userEntity token with the token from the current player and only allows the turn if they match AND the game is in running state.

 **\+ public endRound(token: String)**
 Calls Endround on the player after validating token.
 Changes the current Player and therefore makes all further action of the old player non-accepting.
 Checks whether the current Player was of the highest ID (last Player in the round).
 If so, check whether the Game has Players in its winning Players array and set the running attribute to false if this is the case.